macx/google-photos-dark-mode/README.md

 [![Install with Stylus](https://img.shields.io/badge/install%20with-stylus-2AFEFE)](https://raw.githubusercontent.com/macx/google-photos-dark-mode/main/google-photos-dark-mode.user.css)
 [![Version](https://img.shields.io/github/tag/macx/google-photos-dark-mode.svg?label=version)](https://github.com/macx/google-photos-dark-mode/tags)

-This is the Dark Mode for Google Photos on Desktop.

-Status Feb 2022: THIS IS WORK IN PROGRESS!
+Google Photos has a really nice Dark Mode in the Mobile App, but the Googlers have forgotten the Web App.
+This is my implementation of a Dark Mode for Desktops.

 ## Installation